NaveenKaliannan/guide-to-good-software/README.md

 > __Note__ for USERS:  @Reach me via naveenkumar5892@gmail.com if you are interested in contributing to this repository.

+Tools to store your user id and password: [KeePass](https://keepass.info/download.html)

 Tools that offers version control for the source code :  [GITLAB]( https://gitlab.com/) - [Cheat sheet](https://about.gitlab.com/images/press/git-cheat-sheet.pdf),  [GITHUB](https://github.com/) - [Cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf)